tallus/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-01-03-continuous-delivery-and-deployment.md

 # Exercise
 ## Make two changes using branches

----
+* Create two branches based on the same start point

-# The case for trunk based development
+* Merge them back to master one by one and observe Travis inbetween

 ---

-## Everyone works on ‘master’
+## The case for trunk based development

----
+-[+] Everyone works on ‘master’

-## Changes regularly pushed back to origin
+-[+] Changes regularly pushed back to origin

 ---